This post may contain affiliate links, view our disclosure policy.

 But this beach is also great for shelling!

-There are a few reasons why Caspersen Beach makes such a great spot for finding shells.
+There are a few reasons why Caspersen Beach is such a great spot for finding shells:

 First, the sand here is very fine and soft, making it easy to spot shells that have been recently deposited.